INDIVIDUAL HERBS

 Wind-Cold-Damp Bi

-Unblocks Yang and transforms the Qi and thin mucus
+Unblocks Yang and transforms Qi and thin mucus

 Edema due to Cold-Phlegm or Yang Qi Deficiency with urinary dysfunction, dizziness and palpitations

-Assists the Heart Yang and warms and facilitates the flow of Yang Qi in the chest
+Assists Heart Yang and warms and facilitates the flow of Yang Qi in the chest

 Palpitations due to Yang Obstruction in the chest due to Stagnation or Deficiency

-Listless chest Yang with upward movement of Phlegm and thin mucus and disorderly descent of Lung Qi with shortness of breath, chest pain and palpitations
+Listless chest Yang with upward movement of Phlegm and thin mucus and disorderly descent of Lung Qi with shortness of breath, chest and back pain and palpitations

 Warms and facilitates the flow of Qi through the channels and collaterals and Blood through the vessels